Welcome. We're glad you're here.

 Pastor Jen is the pastor of our Naperville campus.
 She graduated from University of Dubuque Theological Seminary in 2001 with a Masters of Divinity.
 She also obtained a Doctor of Ministry from University of Dubuque Theological Seminary in 2006.
 Check out her blog here.

 Pastor Derek is the pastor of our Oswego campus.
-He graduated Duke Divinity School in 2011 with a Masters of Divinity.
+He graduated from Duke Divinity School in 2011 with a Masters of Divinity.